ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 14662195d6829       4 minutes ago       Ready               static-nginx-example-server     default             0                   (default)
 ```

-Looks like out pod is up, but if we will try to check the underlying containers we may be surprised.
+Looks like our pod is up, but if we will try to check the underlying containers we may be surprised.

 ```bash
 crictl ps -a
 ```

+Output:
 ```
 CONTAINER           IMAGE               CREATED             STATE               NAME                ATTEMPT             POD ID
 9e8cb98b87aed       6efc10a0510f1       42 seconds ago      Exited              nginx               3                   b013eca0e9d33